divyanshu-nagpal/divyanshu-nagpal/README.md

 ## 🎯 Goals

 - 🚀 Build scalable and secure full-stack applications
-- 🧠 Grow in Machine Learning and AI
+- 🎨 Deliver clean, responsive, and user-friendly interfaces
 - 🔧 Contribute more to open-source and collaborative projects
-- 📚 Crack 300+ LeetCode problems

 ---